Hackers Using iCloud's Find My iPhone Feature to Remotely Lock Macs and Demand Ransom Payments

 So a hacker gained access to my iCloud account (despite two-factor authorization) while I was asleep this morning.— Jason Caffoe (@jcaffoe) September 20, 2017

-Users who have had their Macs locked will need to erase their machines or restore from a backup to remove the lock if no passcode is available.
-Apple Support can offer specific assistance on the steps that need to be followed to remove the lock.
+Users who have had their Macs locked will need to get in contact with Apple Support for assistance with removing the Find My iPhone lock.

 (Thanks, Eli!)